-Learn about International Studies degrees at the home of the two-year degree, we are ranked 1st for Teaching Excellence in the UK* and are Europe’s first ever Positive University .
+Learn about International Studies degrees at the home of the two-year degree.
+We are ranked 1st for Teaching Excellence in the UK* and are Europe’s first ever Positive University .
 Students are at the heart of everything we do: we’ve been 1st in England for Student Satisfaction for three years running (The Complete University Guide).
 You will love our personalised teaching model (with small class sizes), dedicated student support team, and beautiful, safe campus.

 WHY INTERNATIONAL STUDIES

 An International Studies degree at Buckingham will build your understanding of intercultural, social and political issues and prepare you for success in global organisations and government agencies.
 As an interdisciplinary degree, you will engage with the challenges and opportunities of a rapidly changing world, developing a detailed understanding of economics, politics and modern (nineteenth and twentieth century) history.

 As part of our new Flexible Honour programme, you will be able to pick your subject major –International Studies – and then choose from a wide range of modules from other subjects, enabling you to truly follow your interests and passions.

 The degree combines history, economics and politics with (optionally) law.
 There is a great deal of choice within the degree.
 The knowledge you gain through the two-year degree can then be applied to countries and regions across the world, such as Latin America, China, the Middle East and Europe.